LivePersonInc/developer-center/pages/documents/GettingStarted/EssentialResources/engagement_attributes.md

   * Some of our SDEs are automatically displayed in the Agent Workspace.
 These are displayed in the Visitor Info widget.
 You may also decide to build your own display or pass them to third party applications to disaply them.

   * Building engagement logic around SDEs.
-Note, that while you _can_ build your own logic around these SDEs (when to display a certain engagement to a certain visitor or on a certain part of your application), LiveEngage also includes many automatic rules which make it easier to configure campaigns and engagements according to these SDEs.
+Note, that while you _can_ build your own logic around these SDEs (when to display a certain engagement to a certain visitor or on a certain part of your application), Conversational Cloud also includes many automatic rules which make it easier to configure campaigns and engagements according to these SDEs.
 These automatic rules are more scalable and are easier to use so you should use them where possible.
-For more information on these automatic rules and how LiveEngage uses them, please refer to [this document about Campaigns and how they work](https://knowledge.liveperson.com/contact-center-management-campaigns-campaigns-overview.html).
+For more information on these automatic rules and how Conversational Cloud uses them, please refer to [this document about Campaigns and how they work](https://knowledge.liveperson.com/contact-center-management-campaigns-campaigns-overview.html).